ihmeuw/vivarium/README.md

 Protip: You can override any configuration using this file.
 Take a look at ceam/config.cfg to get an idea what other configuration variables there are.

 ## Testing
 All tests are in the tests directory.
 Test files should correspond with the files they test.
 So, `ceam/engine.py` will have `tests/test_engine.py`.
 Run the tests by invoking `py.test`.
+Some of the data backed tests are slow, if that's irritating you can exclude them with `py.test -m "not data"`.

 ## Development Process
 Our basic development process will use a `master` branch for major releases (corresponding to presentations or papers), a `develop` branch which has the current shared version of the code and should always be as stable and bug free as possible, and many feature branches which have work-in-progress code for new features.